 Ex) In CPR, Isosorbide Dinitrate (Isoket®) is, ·········· [×]

 ② Running title

-A running title of no more than 40 characters, including letters and spaces in Korean, or 10 words in English, should be provided.
+A running title should be provided with no more than 40 characters, including letters and spaces in Korean, or 10 words in English.
 If this title is inappropriate, the Editorial Board may revise it.

 ③ Author information